How is the hijab row threatening Indian secularism? | DW | 23.03.2022

 Moreover, there are shrines that have become cultural centers for both Muslims and Hindus.
 These syncretic shrines include the tombs, or dargahs, of Sufi saints, like the tomb of Moinuddin Chisti in Ajmer, Rajasthan and his descendant Salim Chisti in Fatehpur Sikri, Uttar Pradesh.

-Given that religious nationalism has increased in recent years, especially with the rise of the ruling right-wing Bharatiya Janata Party (BJP), attempts are being made to create a standardized society by transforming or belittling existing pluralistic structures.
+Given that religious nationalism has increased in recent years, especially with the rise of the ruling right-wing Bharatiya Janata Party (BJP), observers have said attempts are being made to create a standardized society by transforming or belittling existing pluralistic structures.

 "Every year on Republic Day, our plurality is on full display.
 Intervening in girls wearing the hijab is unacceptable.
 There is both a constitutional and an executive position on accepting all forms of clothing," human rights lawyer Tulika Srivastava told DW.